dvdvideo1234/GearAssemblyTool/readme.md

    the trace gear.
 Take this number (For example 7.25) and divide it by two (3.625).
 Now use this same value (3.625) for both trace pivot rotation and piece ( holder pivot ) rotation.

 Q: I have a hard time reading the lines and circles of the adviser.
-What do these represent?
+What do these visuals represent?
-A: All red lines are forward direction vectors of all the angles processed.
-The green circles are trace and domain centers and yellow and cyan lines are their trace and holder pivot respectively.
+A: All the red lines are forward direction and the blues are the up direction vectors of all the angle orientations processed.
+The trace and the holder blue lines are the trace and holder pivot axises respectively.
+The green circles are the trace and domain mass-centers as position vectors.
    The green line is the origin right vector and the blue line the up vector.
 The yellow circle is the point where the gears mesh.
-The gear position is not displayed on the screen, as the mass center is used for all internal position calculations and it is proper origin to relate the offset on.
+The gear position is displayed on the screen in red.
+The mass-center is used for all internal position calculations and it is proper origin to relate the offset on.
+The world space distances between the mass-centers and positions are displayed with yellow line.
+   The magenta lines represent the distance vectors between holder and trace to the mesh origin.
    If you are still confused about this, please take a look at the diagram below:
 ```
 ![GearAssemblyCoordinates](https://raw.githubusercontent.com/dvdvideo1234/GearAssemblyTool/LuaDB/data/pictures/coordinates.jpg)